Tag: AI point-missing

 They should be worrying

 The big tech companies who are rushing to replace their employees with Altman’s Holy Spirit should be worrying more about plain old computers instead of AI.
 I’m seeing a trend toward basic errors of the type that computers formerly ELIMINATED, not ENHANCED.
-A couple days ago CenturyLink sent me a notice that my service was…
+A week ago CenturyLink sent me a notice that my service was cancelled.…

 -